 - Will the applicant be able to maintain the status if the petition is approved

-I will now try to tackle different situations by keeping above two conditions in mind.
+Let us look at different situations by keeping above two conditions in mind.
 In each of the below scenarios, 2nd consideration can be proved by showing petitioner’s ability to pay the alien once petition has been approved.
 For consulting companies, this is determined by a client/project letter.

 Scenario 1: Applicant has never been to US